 STUDY OF THE HCV NUCLEOCAPSID AND OF ITS ROLE IN THE PATHOGENESIS OF HCV INFECTION

-The nature of the viral populations circulating in the serum of HCV infected subjects remains not well defined and infectious HCV virion has not yet been isolated and characterized.
-We have demonstrated that non-enveloped HCV nucleocapsids (cores) are present in the serum of infected individuals (Maillard et al. J. Virol 2001).
-(Fig.2).
-HCV nucleocapsids isolated from the serum display structure and properties similar to those of " nucleocapside-like " particles produced in insect cells infected with recombinant baculovirus.
-Monoclonal antibodies induced by immunisation with natural HCV nucleocapsids, allowed us to detect HCV core protein in hepatocytes of chimpazees during experimental HCV infection. (coll. avec CDC, Atlanta) (Fig.3).
+The nature of the viral populations circulating in the serum of HCV infected subjects remains not well defined and infectious HCV virion has not yet been isolated from serum and characterized.
+We have demonstrated that non-enveloped HCV nucleocapsids (cores) are present in the serum of infected individuals (4).
+(Figure.2).
+Monoclonal antibodies induced by immunisation with these viral particles, allowed us to detect HCV core protein in hepatocytes of chimpazees during experimental HCV infection. (coll. avec CDC, Atlanta) (Figure.3).

 The production of non-enveloped HCV nucleocapsids and their release from infected hepatocytes could be a non-conventional means to escape the host immune responses and to induce multiple immunopathological effects in the infected host.
-Indeed, besides their immune reactivity with specific anti-core antibodies, HCV nucleocapsids have the capacity to bind "non-immune" IgG.
-Via their Fcγ fragments of The " Fcγ receptor-like" site formed by the core protein mimics human "neonatal" Fcγ receptor (FcRn).
-Studies carried out by SPR (surface plasmon resonance) suggested that the HCV core protein can bind anti-core antibodies by " bipolar bridging " : through its paratope to the corresponding viral epitope and through its Fcγ domain to the FcγR-like motif (Fig.4).
-Other human viruses (such as CMV, HSV-1 EBV) encode proteins with functional properties of human FcγRs which help these viruses to avoid the effector consequences of antibody binding.
+Indeed, besides their immune reactivity with specific anti-core antibodies, HCV nucleocapsids have the capacity to bind "non-immune" IgG via their Fcγ fragments.
+The " Fcγ receptor-like" site, formed by the core protein, mimics human "neonatal" Fcγ receptor (FcRn).
+Studies carried out by SPR (surface plasmon resonance) suggested that the HCV core protein can bind anti-core antibodies by " bipolar bridging " : through its paratope to the corresponding viral epitope and through its Fcγ domain to the FcγR-like motif (Figure.4).
+Other human viruses (such as CMV, HSV-1 EBV) encode proteins with functional properties of human FcγRs which might help these viruses to avoid the effector consequences of antibody binding.
 The FcγR function of the viral nucleocapsid may offer HCV the possibility to escape the immune defenses mechanisms mediated by the Fcγ domain of anti-core antibodies and/or to affect functions of FcRn in the course of HCV infection.
-The studies carried out concern the interaction of HCV nucleocapsid and the core protein with hepatic and endothelial cells.

 INTERACTION OF HCV WITH THE INNATE IMMUNE RESPONSE